Mold mites (Tyrophagus putrescentiae).

 Generally mites breathe through a pair of tracheal spiracles and have an open circulatory system in which their organs are directly bathed in hemolymph.

-Such is the diversity of mites that they have successfully populated polar and alpine extremes, tropical and desert environments, soils to depths of 10 m, cold and thermal springs, waters with temperatures as high as 50°C, all types of freshwater habitats, and marine environments up to 5,000 m (16,404 ft) in depth.
+Such is the diversity of mites that they have successfully populated polar and alpine extremes, tropical and desert environments, soils to depths of 10 meters, cold and thermal springs, waters with temperatures as high as 50°C, all types of freshwater habitats, and marine environments up to 5,000 meters (16,404 feet) in depth.

 When the eggs hatch the youngsters are in their larval stage, and at this point only have three pairs of legs.
 After their first molt they gain another pair of legs and subsequently molt several times before they become mature adults.
 Under ideal conditions, mites may pass through all the developmental stages, from egg to adult, in less than one week.
 Typically, mites have a life span of about one month.

 Owing to their diversity, mites feed on a great variety of things.
 Some species are parasitic – mostly externally parasitic – and affect both vertebrates and invertebrates.
 Other species of mites are predatory and feed on arthropods.